pyOpenSci/python-package-guide/tests/run-tests.md

 wish to run.

 To run the above you'd use the command where `-s` stands for session.
-Your function above is called test there for the session name is test.
+Your function above is called test, therefore the session name is test.

 ```